 The Airport Limousine Bus from Incheon International Airport is one of the easiest and most comfortable ways of getting to destinations in and around Seoul.
 If the bus is not ideal for you, then there is also the Airport Express (AREX) and All Stop Trains and airport taxis.

-The bus service is very convenient which may be a better option over the A’REX Airport Express Train for passengers who have heavy luggage or for those who need to go to another location in Seoul other than Seoul Station.
+The bus service is convenient and may be a better option than the Airport Railroad (AREX) for passengers who have heavy luggage or for those who need to go to another location in Seoul other than Seoul Station.

 There are two types of airport limousine buses.